crufters/actio/README.md

 </p>

 Actio is a modern, batteries included Node.js (Typescript) framework for your backend applications.
 It enables you to effortlessly switch between monolithic and microservices architectures.

+Start out with a monolith and turn it into microservices without changing your code once you need to scale!

 [Get started](./docs/README.md).